JiGoot/terms/fr/privacy-policy.md

 **8. Contact Us**

-If you have any questions or concerns about this Privacy Policy, please don't hesitate to contact us at [jigoot.dev@gmail.com].
+If you have any questions or concerns about this Privacy Policy, please don't hesitate to contact us at +243 859420448 jigoot.dev@gmail.com.

-**End of Privacy Policy**